-- Identify the displacement of the hydraulic pump in cubic centimeters (cc) or liters per revolution (L/rev).
-This information is usually found in the manufacturer’s specifications or the pump datasheet.
+Ascertain the displacement of the hydraulic pump in cubic centimeters (cc) or liters per revolution (L/rev).
+This information is usually contained in data sheet of the pump or manufacturer’s specifications.

-- Use the following formula to calculate the flow rate or Lpm:
+Use this formula to calculate either flow rate or Lpm:

 Lpm = (Displacement x RPM) ÷ 1000